-Around 70% of all agricultural land is used to grow crops for livestock, a result of an increase in meat consumption (per person consumption of meat in the UK is 79kg, based on slaughtered weight).
+Around 70% of all agricultural land is used to grow crops for livestock, a result of an increase in meat consumption (the average person in the UK now eats 79kg of meat per year).
 Agriculture on this scale requires massive amounts of water, and accounts for 8% of the global water supply.
 If current agricultural trends continue, the impacts will become more severe and increasingly unsustainable.
 This will be exacerbated by population growth and demand for biofuels.

-According to the UN Food and Agricultural Organisation,1 we each consume around 3,500 calories per day in the UK, which is 1,000 too many.
+According to the UN Food and Agricultural Organisation, we each consume around 3,500 calories per day in the UK, which is 1,000 too many.
 We tend to overeat the food which has the greatest impact on our health and on the environment.
 This growth in our Western diet - one that's high in meat, dairy and processed food - has been a recent phenomenon (our grandparents didn't eat like this), and it has occurred at the same time as a growth in Western diseases such as obesity, Type 2 diabetes and heart disease.
 There is also a huge imbalance in the food system: 1.2 billion people suffer from hunger and malnutrition, while more than 1.2 billion are overweight or obese.